Santa Cruz Countywide Black Student Union

 Our First Meeting!

-Our orientation and first meeting of the 2023-24 school year will be on Saturday, September 23, 2023 from 11am-2pm at the Santa Cruz County Office of Education building (400 Encinal St. Santa Cruz, CA 95060).
+Our orientation and first meeting of the 2024-25 school year will be on Saturday, September 21, 2024 from 11am-2pm at Seabright State Beach/Santa Cruz Museum of Natural History (1305 E Cliff Dr. Santa Cruz, CA 95062).
 At this meeting we will confirm our weekly meeting times and location.
+We will also take part in a beach cleanup facilitated by Save Our Shores!

 Weekly Sessions